Kecksdose/docker-etherpad/README.md

 Favicon url to show in your etherpad (Default: ./favicon.ico)

+`DEBUG_ENTRYPOINT`

+To debug what is happening on start, set this true.
+(Default: false)

 # Volume

 To persiste with `settings.json` and `etherpad.log` you can use the `/data`